 Algeria has the distinction of being the largest country to border the Mediterranean Sea and is the largest country in Africa after Sudan's split and the eleventh largest in the world with a population of some 43.05 million (2019).
-Algeria is ranked in 91st place out of 189 countries and territories in 2019 in terms of life expectancy, literacy, access to knowledge and the living standards of a country.
+As a major exporter of oil and gas on the doorstep of Europe, Algeria is in 91st place out of 189 countries and territories in 2019 when ranked in terms of life expectancy, literacy, access to knowledge and the living standards of a country putting it above other Arab states and above average world development although outside coastal areas where most of the population reside, a third of the child population live in poverty.
 Originally known as Numidia, Algeria at stages in its history became part of the Roman and later Byzantine empires, until conquered by Muslim Arab armies in the mid seventh century.
 In later centuries Spain made inroads into Algiers as part of its expansionist policies however the country was conquered in 1516 and became part of the Ottoman Empire although the Spanish maintained a hold there until 1792 when its two held cities were sold by the King of Spain to the Bey (provincial governor) of Algiers.

 During the 1990s the Islamic Salvation Front challenged the FLN's dominance however army intervention to crush the movement led to all out insurgency in which some 100,000 people died.
 By the late 1990s the armed wing of the FIS, the Islamic Slavation Army, was crushed and disbanded by government forces and subsequent democratic elections saw Abdelaziz Bouteflika elected president on three occasions, at least one of which is largely seen as 'rigged'.